RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

         Connect to host

-   5.2 Choose :guilabel:`+ Add new SSH host...` from the menu:
+   5.2 Choose :guilabel:`+ Add new SSH Host...` from the menu:

      .. figure:: images/vscode-connect-2.png
         :align: center